 Tía Renee: “Well if you aren’t going to listen to me then why do you ask me?

 Mom: “You like everything too sweet.”

 Tía Renee: “Nooooo, you just don’t know how it is supposed to be.”

 Mom: “Natalie!
 Come here and tell me what this needs.
 Tía Renee says more sugar but she always says that because she likes everything too sweet.”

-This hot chocolate is so good.
-Whenever someone new came to my Mom’s annual Christmas Eve open house, they would try the hot chocolate and exclaim how it was so delicious.
+Whenever someone new came to my Mom’s annual Christmas Eve open house, they would try the hot chocolate and say “Wow!
+This is so delicious!”
 Then both my Mom and Tía Renee would smile taking credit.
-I’m laughing as I write because the memory is so special to me.
 I love how the family is so competitive with cooking.
-Both the Italians and the Peruvians!

-I have to write another little tidbit about this hot chocolate.
-When my husband, Bill, and I were first going out we spent our first Christmas Eve together as a couple at my Mom’s open house.
+When my husband Bill and I were first going out, we spent our first Christmas Eve together as a couple at my Mom’s open house.
 My whole family was there.
-The men in my family are a bunch of jokers.
-I mean, they are nice and loving but if you are new coming into the family, you will have to go through this initiation of sorts.
+The men in my family are a bunch of jokers and can be quite intimidating.
+Don’t get me wrong, they’re nice and all, but if you’re new coming into the family, you will have to go through an initiation of sorts.
 I knew they were thinking of something to say to this blond, Scottish, French Canadian, and other bloodlines I keep forgetting.

 Bill made it too easy for them…